-As an example, look at how the DMU might be used in a car.
-Assume a VG600AA is mounted in an automobile and will be used to record the vehicle's attitude during a drive.
-The test will be about 1 hour long.
-The VG600AA is mounted near the CG of the vehicle, and is connected to a laptop serial port during the test.
+As an example, look at how the DMU might be used on an airplane.
+Assume a VG600CA is mounted on a small twin-prop plane and will be used to record the plane's attitude during flight.
+Flights will be 2-6 hours long.
+The VG600CA is mounted near the CG of the plane, and is connected to a laptop serial port during flight.

 - Turn on power to the DMU and let it warm up 5 10 minutes.
-Power can be on to all electronics, but the car engine should be off if it causes vibration to the DMU. - 2.
+Power can be on to all electronics, but the engines should be off. - 2.
 Zero the rate sensors.
-The engine is off, so there is no vibration. - 3.
+Engines are off, so there is no vibration. - 3.
 Change the T-Setting.
-After zeroing, you should be able to set the T-Setting in the range 5 10 for a DMU-FOG. - 4.
-Start the engine. - 5.
+After zeroing, you should be able to set the T-Setting in the range 5 10 for a VG600CA. - 4.
+Start the engines. - 5.
 Start data collection. - 6.
-Proceed with test.
+Proceed with flight.

-4.5 Advanced Strategies for Adjusting the Erection Rate
+4.5 Advanced Strategies for Adjusting the Erection Rate (VG models)

 The DMU attitude estimation algorithm is divided into two separate entities.
 Gyro angular rate information is integrated in time to propagate the DMU body attitude with respect to the tangent plane.
 If the initial attitude of the vehicle was known exactly and if the gyros provided perfect readings then this integration process would suffice.
 However, the initial state is seldom known to great precision, especially a vehicle's attitude, and the gyros usually provide corrupted data.
-Rate gyro bias, bias drift, misalignment, acceleration (g-sensitive), nonlinear (square term), and scale factor errors will be present in the angular rate measurements.
+Rate gyro bias, bias drift, misalignment, acceleration (G-sensitive), nonlinear (square term), and scale factor errors will be present in the angular rate measurements.
 The largest error is typically associated with the bias and bias drift terms.
-Without a correction algorithm would diverge off the true trajectory.
-Accelerometers provide the separate measurements, which help keep the attitude estimates on track.
+Without a correction algorithm and separate independent sensors, the attitude estimation algorithm would diverge off the true trajectory.
+Accelerometers provide the separate measurements, which help keep the attitude estimates on track